nitin-k6/automateazy/README.md

-How to Start the application
+How to Start the application( It is working application with UI)

 1. cd backend   // This will jump into backend directory
 2.  npm start // This will start the server